Antetokounmpo, Middleton lead Bucks to 18th straight win

 TIP-INS

-Bucks: Eric Bledsoe sat out with a right shin contusion.
-He limped off the court in the third quarter of Friday’s game at Memphis.
+Bucks: Eric Bledsoe has been diagnosed with a right fibula avulsion fracture and is expected to be sidelined for about two weeks, the team announced after the game.
+Bledsoe limped off the court in the third quarter of Friday’s game at Memphis.
 Donte DiVincenzo, who started in Bledsoe’s place, had 15 points. … Ten players saw action in the first quarter. … Coach Mike Budenholzer challenged a blocking foul call on Ersan Ilyasova with 18.2 seconds left in the third and Milwaukee leading by 25.
 The call stood. … Robin Lopez had a season-high 16 points. … A member of the Rim Rockers, a team of daredevils who perform at Bucks home games, was injured during a halftime show.
 The man crawled off the court before being immobilized and was carried away on a stretcher by emergency medical personnel.

 UP NEXT